kswaldemar/gesture-recognizer/README.md

 ![Example](./doc/example.png)

 Main window consist of three parts:
-* Area to draw images - drawing starts with any mouse button pressed, after releasing button recognition process starts immediately
+* Area to draw images - drawing starts with any mouse button pressed.
+Recognition starts immediately after releasing button.
 * Hough transformation matrix of the processed image
 * History of previously recognized images

-Recognized graphical primitive drawn on the same area with red color.
+The recognizable graphic primitive is drawn with the red color on the same area

 Supported primitives:
 * Line